giampaolo/psutil/docs/index.rst

     Utility context manager which considerably speeds up the retrieval of multiple process information at the same time.
     Internally different process info (e.g. :meth:`name`, :meth:`ppid`,
-    :meth:`uids`, :meth:`gids`, ...) may be fetched by using the same routine, but only one information is returned and the others are discarded.
+    :meth:`uids`, :meth:`create_time`, ...) may be fetched by using the same routine, but only one information is returned and the others are discarded.
     When using this context manager the internal routine is executed once (in the example below on :meth:`name()`) and the other info are cached.
     The cache is cleared when exiting the context manager block.
     The advice is to use this every time you retrieve more than one information about the process.
-If you're lucky, you'll get a hell of a speedup.
+If you're lucky, you'll get a hell of a speed up.

         >>> import psutil
         >>> p = psutil.Process()